protonemedia/laravel-splade-docs/x-event.md

 ## Refresh on event

-Similar to redirecting, you may also just refresh the current page.
+Similar to redirecting, you may also refresh the current page.

 ```php
 <?php